 Misconceptions about silk

-When people consider silk sheets, there are often a few misconceptions which immediately spring to mind – it’s too slippery, too delicate, and too hard to wash.
+When people think of silk sheets, there are often a few misconceptions which immediately spring to mind – it’s too slippery, too delicate, and too hard to wash.

-The lustre you get from silk, on the other hand, is down to the fact that silk fibre is a prism which refracts light differently from different angles.
-This means it can radiate various colours depending on the angle it is viewed from.
+The lustre you get from silk, is down to the fact that silk fibre is a prism which refracts light differently from different angles.
+This means the colours change depending on the angle it is viewed from and light source.

 So how does silk bedding match up to cotton bedding?
 Let’s look at a few key areas where the two can be compared.

 We sometimes hear of the cooling feel of cotton, especially on a warm day, but did you know that in terms of regulating temperature silk consistently outperforms it?
 There is a common misconception that silk can feel sticky and warm in the summer, but the material actually has thermoregulating properties.
 This means it can feel cool and comforting on those stuffy summer nights and toasty warm on a winter’s day.

 Cotton is a slightly denser fabric, meaning not everyone will enjoy its reputed cooling properties and, for some skin types, it can be irritating.
 Bed linen made from Egyptian cotton can have a luxurious and comfortable feel.
 However, its higher thread count absorbs heat and reflects it back onto you.
 This may seem cosy at first, but Egyptian cotton won’t regulate temperature the way silk does, meaning you can overheat and begin to sweat.
 This can lead to a clammy feel, and the moisture dries much slower in cotton sheets.

 For many of us, getting a good night’s sleep can be just what we need at the end of a long day.
 However, for some, getting into bed can be a trigger for allergies.
 Many people suffer from allergies to dust mites and other micro-organisms.
 This is hardly ideal at a time of day when you’re supposed to be at your most relaxed.